 To establish eligibility for participation in the study, the subject's diagnosis of severe congenital A1PI deficiency must be confirmed during screening by measurement of endogenous plasma A1PI levels.
-The plasma level must be $\leq 8 \mu$ M, and the plasma sample can be collected any time during screening for treatment-naïve A1PI deficient subjects, but only following a wash-out from previous A1PI augmentation therapy in treatment-experienced subjects.
+The plasma level must be \leq 11 μ M, and the plasma sample can be collected any time during screening for treatment-naïve A1PI deficient subjects, but only following a wash-out from previous A1PI augmentation therapy in treatment-experienced subjects.
 The presence of exogenously-administered A1PI may interfere with the verification of endogenous plasma A1PI levels in treatment-experienced subjects; therefore, they will be required to have their pre-study A1PI therapy withdrawn for a minimum of 4 weeks to allow A1PI levels to return to the subject's pre-augmentation levels.
-Screening A1PI measurement may be repeated in the event of suspected inadequate washout resulting in initial screening A1PI level of >8 μ M.
+Screening A1PI measurement may be repeated in the event of suspected inadequate washout resulting in initial screening A1PI level of >11 μ M.

-Subjects must have a diagnosis of A1PI deficiency (i.e. genotype of PiZ/Z, PiZ/Null, PiMalton/Z, or PiNull/Null, or other "at-risk" allelic combinations [excluding MS, MZ, and SZ]) AND plasma antigenic A1PI level of $\leq 8 \mu$ M in order to meet eligibility criteria.
+Subjects must have a diagnosis of A1PI deficiency (ie, genotype of PiZ/Z, PiZ/Null, PiMalton/Z, or PiNull/Null, or other "at-risk" allelic combinations such as SZ [excluding MS and MZ]) AND plasma antigenic A1PI level of \leq 11 μ M in order to meet eligibility criteria.
 Results of these screening tests will be used to establish the subject's eligibility for participation in the study.